 Ultimately, the renewal effort launched by F. D. Rich and the City of Stamford led to the construction of more than 20 buildings comprising seven million square feet of offices, hotels, apartments and retail stores.
 The downtown area has been completely reinvigorated and has emerged as the State of Connecticut’s epicenter of commerce, culture, education and urban living.

-In addition to shaping the Stamford skyline, the Rich family has continually played a pivotal role in shaping the city’s cultural landscape.
-Largely through the vision and tireless efforts of Frank D. Rich Jr., the Stamford Center for the Arts and the Rich Forum were brought to life.
-Mr. Rich also worked successfully to establish a thriving downtown branch of the University of Connecticut where the main atrium and assembly space is named the Rich Concourse.
+Beyond shaping the Stamford skyline, the Rich family has played an equally influential role in the city’s cultural evolution.
+Through the vision and commitment of Frank D. Rich Jr., the Stamford Center for the Arts and the Rich Forum were brought to life.
+His leadership also helped establish the University of Connecticut’s downtown Stamford campus, where the main atrium and assembly hall is named the Rich Concourse.

-After more than a century of commitment and almost 50 years of urban renewal, the F. D. Rich Company continues to be one of the most influential developers in the state of Connecticut.
+After more than a century of commitment—and over 50 years dedicated to the revitalization of downtown Stamford—the F. D. Rich Company remains one of Connecticut’s most influential and enduring real estate developers.

 F. D. Rich Company….a rich history of city building.